broadinstitute/thelma/internal/thelma/utils/gcp/bucket/README.md

 ### Smoke Testing

 Often, it's useful to test code that depends on GCS against a real GCS bucket.
-This package includes a TestBucket feature that creates virtual Buckets, backed by the shared `thelma-gcs-integration-test` bucket (in the `dsp-tools-k8s` project).
+This package includes a TestBucket feature that creates virtual Buckets, backed by the shared `thelma-integration-test` bucket (in the `dsp-tools-k8s` project).

 Every TestBucket uses a **random path prefix**, so that `Read()` and `Write()` calls for the path `my-object.json` will translate to `<random-prefix>/my-object.json`.
 This prevents different tests (and even multiple concurrent runs of the same test) from stepping on each other.